-It's autopilot, supervised full-self driving excursion to breakfast last Saturday for News-Review columnist Eric Johnson and his wife as they rides as passengers in their daughter's new-to-hear Tesla Model Y. The car's autopilot and supervised full self-driving features are intended for use with a fully-attentive driver who has their hands on the wheel and is prepared to take over at any -Photo By Eric A. Johnson moment. requirement that all new traffic on the 4.2-mile route passenger cars be outfitted with safety belts, the autopilot and full self-driving out of my driveway - was a mind-melting experience that left me simultaneously terrified and awestruck.
-As University of Oxford professor Dave Waters said, "Once you trust a selfdriving car with your life, you pretty much will trust Artificial Intelligence with anything." to the restaurant?
+requirement that all new traffic on the 4.2-mile route to the restaurant?
 My mind was awash in memories of infuriating idiotic conexperience - even the versations with Siri and Tesla just backing itself Alexa, hilarious email and text voice mail auto-correct moments gone awry, 36 years of PC crashes and glitches, the infuriating spinning beach ball of doom on decades of newsroom Macs on deadline, and maddening, directionchallenged satellite navigation telling me to turn the BJVFD ambulance left into a solid wall of red pines and onto the non-existent "Snowmobile Trail Road."
-Sitting here at my MacBook Pro tapping out my column, obviously I lived to tell the tale, the Tesla deftly navigating the traffic all around us, including a six-lane stretch of the local urban sprawl commercial strip rife with Saturday afternoon traffic.
+It's autopilot, supervised full-self driving excursion to breakfast last Saturday for News-Review columnist Eric Johnson and his wife as they rides as passengers in their daughter's new-to-hear Tesla Model Y. The car's autopilot and supervised full self-driving features are intended for use with a fully-attentive driver who has their hands on the wheel and is prepared to take over at any Sitting here at my MacBook Pro tapping out my column, obviously I lived to tell the tale, the Tesla deftly navigating the traffic all around us, including a six-lane stretch of the local urban sprawl commercial strip rife with Saturday afternoon traffic.
 I was impressed with the Tesla's round-trip performance.
 That the front of my daughter's white Tesla Model Y bears a striking resemblance to a "Star Wars" Imperial Stormtrooper helmet face was icing on the cake for this sci-fi fan.
-A week later, my wife was also impressed with the Tesla when my daughter returned for a weekend visit.
-My wife the proud owner 9B offers coupons that can be exchanged for fresh fruits and vegetables at farmers' markets, roadside stands, and community supported agriculture programs in select locations throughout P.O.
-Box 5443, Norman, OK 73070, or visit SavvySenior.org.
-Jim Miller is a contributor to the NBC Today show and author of "The Savvy Senior" book.
-Maines FROM PAGE 8 centered our camping in Wisconsin campgrounds, including national forest, state forest and state parks.
+A week later, my wife was also impressed with the Tesla when my daughter returned for a weekend visit. -Photo By Eric A. Johnson of a long line of "Old Lady Van De Vort" Oldsmobile and Buick sedans, is now pining for a self-driving Tesla, intrigued by the prospect of being AI-chauffered.
+Plus, she's also enamored with the prospect to use Tesla's humorously-named feature, Actually ASS Smart Summons, which allows your Tesla to drive to you or a nearby location of your choosing with your supervision.
+As for me, driving for 43 years and currently 242,611 miles behind the wheel into my relationship with "Finn," my trusty steed old school gas-powered 2015 Ford Escape compact SUV, I'm not ready to say goodbye and put Finn out to pasture quite yet.
+But I can also hear the strains of John Williams' score of "The Imperial March" in my head.
+"Duh, duh, duh, DUN-DA-DUN, DUN-DA-DUN..."
+Eric Johnson can be reached at eric@fyinorth- Maines FROM PAGE 8 centered our camping in Wisconsin campgrounds, including national forest, state forest and state parks.
 So far, we've camped at 11 of Wisconsin's state parks.
 The Chequamegon National Forest has seen us camping several times, along with other favorite areas like the Brule River, Lost Lake over toward Florence, Madeline Island, Door County, Drummond Lake and too many more to mention.

 Before we head out this year with our trusty hard-sided pop-up, camper - we gave up tents seven years ago there will be much discussion over where to go and how many times we can get away.
 No matter where, no matter when, you will find us camping.